Zentae/mosaic-library/README.md

 # mosaic-maker
-Mosaic maker module made in java with love &lt;3 and weighting only 22ko !
+Mosaic maker is a light weigth library made in java with love &lt;3

 ## How to use it